edgelesssys/marblerun.sh/content/docs/reference/coordinator.md

 ##### POST

-This API endpoint is only available when the coordinator is in recovery mode.
+This API endpoint is only available when the Coordinator is in recovery mode.
 Before you can use the endpoint, you need to decrypt the recovery secret which you may have received when setting the manifest initially.
 See [Recovering the Coordinator]({{< ref "docs/workflows/recover-coordinator.md" >}}) to retrieve the recovery key needed to use this API endpoint correctly.

-Example for recovering the coordinator:
+Example for recovering the Coordinator:

 ```bash
 curl -k -X POST --data-binary @recovery_key_decrypted "https://$MARBLERUN/recover"